Eliah-Lakhin/lufo-website/src/articles/motivation.md

 This approach seem to be hard to achieve on acceptable level of realism for a first glance, but is doable when the model of interaction is well thought and designed.
 Such models will be described in the next sections of this Document.

 Also it's worth to mention that this approach is not new.
-Attempts towards this idea in more trivial were introduced in some modern games including The Guild game series.
+Attempts towards this idea in more trivial form were introduced in some modern games including The Guild game series.